0x80/mono-ts/readme.md

 ## Live code changes from internal packages

-Traditionally in a monorepo, each package is treated similar to a released NPM package, meaning that the code and types are resolved from the built "dist" output for each module.
-Adding new types and changing code in shared packages therefor requires you to rebuild these, which can be cumbersome during development.
+Traditionally in a monorepo, each package is treated similarly to a released NPM package, meaning that the code and types are resolved from the built "dist" output for each module.
+Adding new types and changing code in shared packages therefore requires you to rebuild these, which can be cumbersome during development.

 Turborepo does not (yet) include a watch task, so